Milles98/BankSolution/README.md

 ## 5.

-## 6. Autofac, Library & Common Classes & Interfaces
+## 6. Dependency Injection, Generic Classes & Interfaces

-The project has a custom made library with all necessary features included to successfully use Shape, Calculation and play Rock Paper Scissor.
-The project also uses autofac to register and resolve all necessary instances of the interfaces aswell as the DbContext.
+The bank application uses dependency injection for easier testing aswell as generic classes to follow the DRY principles.
+Interfaces are ofcourse included to streamline the process of relieving dependencies.

 ### Common Classes & Interfaces (that Shape, Calculator and Rock Paper Scissors share)
 - App